Frequently asked questions

 Why is the instructor to client ratio so important?

 You will get more out of your time with us if you work in a group where the numbers suit the activity.
 We favour small instructor to client ratios so that you benefit from quality time and instruction, where you have time to ask all the questions you want, the routes chosen can be tailored to suit you, and we can take plenty of time to show you specific techniques and skills.
-By the end of our courses we want you to be as safe and independent as possible.

 Why don't you provide accommodation for all your courses?